devops-vesi/zfaca_accessibility_training/exercise-instructions/error_management_context_changes.md

 ---

 ### 📝 Give a feedback when a large section of the page is updated
-Use an invisible text or a toast message to notify screen reader users.
+Use an invisible text or a message toast to notify screen reader users.

 ![Good Example Form](./images/feedback_table.png)

 ---

-## 📊 Error Management & Context Changes - Exercises
+## 📝 Error Management & Context Changes - Exercises

 ### 🎯 Objectives